CiscoDevNet/terraform-provider-intersight/website/docs/r/workflow_task_definition.html.markdown

   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
   + `task_moid`:(string) The resolved referenced rollback task definition managed object.
   + `nr_version`:(int) The version of the task definition.
-* `secure_prop_access`:(bool) If set to true, the task requires access to secure properties and uses an encyption token associated with a workflow moid to encrypt or decrypt the secure properties.
+* `secure_prop_access`:(bool) If set to true, the task requires access to secure properties and uses an encryption token associated with a workflow moid to encrypt or decrypt the secure properties.
 * `shared_scope`:(string)(Computed) Intersight provides pre-built workflows, tasks and policies to end users through global catalogs.Objects that are made available through global catalogs are said to have a 'shared' ownership.
 Shared objects are either made globally available to all end users or restricted to end users based on their license entitlement.
 Users can use this property to differentiate the scope (global or a specific license tier) to which a shared MO belongs.
 * `tags`:(Array)
 This complex property has following sub-properties: